History of Schleswig-Holstein: 15th century

-Gerhard VI died in 1404, and soon afterwards war broke out between his sons and Eric of Pomerania, Margaret's successor on the throne of Denmark, who claimed South Jutland as an integral part of the Danish monarchy, a claim formally recognised by the emperor Sigismund in 1424, it was not till 1440 that the struggle ended with the investiture of Count Adolphus VIII, Gerhard VI's son, with the hereditary duchy of Schleswig by Christopher III of Denmark.
+Gerhard VI died in 1404, and soon afterwards war broke out between his sons and Eric of Pomerania, Margaret's successor on the throne of Denmark, who claimed South Jutland as an integral part of the Danish monarchy, a claim formally recognised by the Emperor Sigismund in 1424, it was not until 1440 that the struggle ended with the investiture of Count Adolphus VIII, Gerhard VI's son, with the hereditary duchy of Schleswig by Christopher III of Denmark.

 In 1409, King Eric VII of Denmark (Eric of Pomerania) forced the German nobles to surrender Flensburg to him.
 War broke out in 1410, and Eric conquered Als and Ærø.
 In 1411, the nobles retook Flensburg, but in 1412 both sides agreed to a count of Mecklenburg to settle the dispute (Danish history claims his name was Ulrich of Mecklenburg).
 He awarded the city to Denmark, and Margaret I of Denmark took possession of the city.
 In Flensburg she was struck by the plague and died shortly after.
 A new mediation attempt was undertaken in 1416 by the Hanseatic League.
 Both sides accepted, and Denmark pledged the city of Schleswig as security, and the Holsteiners the stronghold of Tönning.
 The mediation was unsuccessful.
 In 1421, the Holsteiners succeeded in regaining Haderslev, Schleswig and Tønder.

 In 1422, Duke Henry X of Silesia-Sagan (also known as duke Heinrich Rumpold), envoy of the Holy Roman Emperor, was recognised by both sides as arbitrator.
-He died, however, on January 18, 1423 before reaching a settlement.
+He died, however, on January 18, 1423, before reaching a settlement.
 His master, Emperor Sigismund now wished to settle the issue, a decision strongly opposed by the nobles of Holstein.
 In 1424, Emperor Sigismund ruled, based on the fact that the people of Schleswig spoke Danish, followed Danish customs and considered themselves to be Danes, that the territory rightfully belonged to the King of Denmark.
 Henry IV, Count of Holstein-Rendsburg, protested and refused to follow the verdict.

 In 1425 war broke out again.
 In 1431, a group of pro-German burghers opened the gates of Flensburg and an army of German nobles marched in.
 In 1432 peace was settled, and Eric recognised the conquests made by the German nobles.

 In 1439, the new Danish king Christopher III (also known as Christopher of Bavaria) bought the loyalty of count Adolphus VIII of Holstein-Rendsburg by granting him the entire Duchy of Schleswig as a hereditary fief but under the Danish crown.
 On the death of Christopher eight years later, Adolphus' influence secured the election of his nephew Count Christian VII of Oldenburg to the vacant Danish throne.